 Who are we?

 We are an entirely voluntary community group and new members are always welcome.
 No one person is in charge but we have a small ‘core group’ of members who are elected each year to make decisions on behalf of the group.
-The current Secretary is Margaret Hersee, the current Treasurer is Darryl Cowley and other core group members are Sue Scott, Polly Bentley and Greg Hewitt.
+The current (2021) Secretary is Margaret Hersee, the current Treasurer is Darryl Cowley and other core group members are Polly Bentley, Greg Hewitt and Dawn Ward.
 Coordinators for projects/campaigns include: Potato Day (Alastair Meikle); Abundance (Alison Cowley and Polly Bentley); Repair Café (Margaret Hersee); Seed Swap (Martin Baxter); Plastic Free Chesterfield (Greg Hewitt); Divest Derbyshire (Lisa Hopkinson); campaigns on walking/cycling (Lisa Hopkinson and Alastair Meikle).
-Click here for the draft 2020 AGM minutes and draft 2020 EGM minutes.
+Click here for the 2021 Secretary’s Report.
+Click here for the draft 2021 AGM minutes and draft 2021 EGM minutes

 Renewable energy • More energy efficient homes and buildings • Better public transport • More walking and cycling • Less waste • Re-use and repair • Less meat and dairy products • Organic, local food • Local industries serving local markets • Less plastics, fertilisers and other oil-intensive goods • Re-learning skills • Working together.